 Nursing homes and long-term care facilities offer vital services to their residents.
 Elderly individuals should thrive in these facilities and get the care and comfort they deserve.
 When a nursing home fails its duty to provide care for the resident or abuses them, they should be held liable for their actions.

 As a victim or family member, you must do anything you can to hold these negligent individuals responsible for their actions.
 You can pursue compensation for your losses and help prevent these actions from happening in the future.
-Enlist the help of the nursing home abuse attorneys from BDIW Law.
+Enlist the help of a highly qualified Oklahoma City nursing home abuse lawyer from BDIW Law.

 Nursing Home Negligence Laws

 The Nursing Home Care Act and the Long-Term Care Security Act outline the various responsibilities of these facilities for the safety and well-being of residents.
+Failure to uphold these duties could be considered negligence.
 Some of their legal obligations include:

 - Meeting fire safety standards